finanalyst/grav-plugin-sqlite/README.md

           ordinary: Ordinary
           VIP: VIP
           Senior: Senior
+      - name: where # a mandatory option (note lower case only).
+It is the full WHERE expression
+        type: hidden # this is a where FIELD
+        content: ' row-id = "3" ' # the single quotes are needed to ensure the double quotes are included
       process:
         - sql-update: # this is the crucial one
             table: people # this must match the table the data is being added to
             where: ' row-id = "3" ' # a mandatory option.
-It is the full WHERE expression
+This is a process PARAMETER
+            # a where field takes precedence over a where parameter
         - redirect: showdata # this is optional
       buttons:
         - type: submit